meridian-analytics/kadlu/README.md

 the [Copernicus webpage](https://cds-beta.climate.copernicus.eu/how-to-api).
 Following the instructions, copy the URL and the key to the file `$HOME/.cdsapirc`.
 Finally, you will need to [accept the ERA5 terms of use](https://cds-beta.climate.copernicus.eu/datasets/reanalysis-era5-single-levels) to activate the token.

+#### CMEMS
+Run `copernicusmarine login`.
+This will prompt you for login credentials and save them to `$HOME/.copernicusmarine/.copernicusmarine-credentials`.

 ## Jupyter notebook tutorials